Alternative meat made from food by-products: Planetarians

 Using fungi to turn waste carbohydrates into protein.

-GreenWave is based in Connecticut and was set up by a former fisherman called Bren Smith, who had become disillusioned with the pillage inflicted by commercial fishing on the planet’s oceans.
+GreenWave is based in Connecticut and was set up by a former fisherman called Bren Smith, who had become disillusioned with the damage inflicted by commercial fishing on the planet’s oceans.
 Smith established the non-profit GreenWave to catalyse the regenerative ocean farming movement.
 As well as leading this, he also manages his own 20-acre Thimble Island Ocean Farm, producing 30 tonnes of highly nutritious seaweed and 250,000 shellfish every five months.

 Progress towards this goal is looking good.
 Right now, there are about 8,000 people on the waiting-list for its ocean-farming programme.